invenia/blog/_posts/JuliaLangFeatures.md

 struct MatrixRowsOfObs <: ObsArrangement end
 ```

-#### Trait functions
-Now we encode that knowledge about each function expectation into a trait,
+We can encode this information about each function expectation into a trait,
 rather than force the user to look it up from the documentation.

 ```julia